xingzhaoo/SoftwareDesignGame/README.md

 # SoftwareDesignGame
-EECS3311
+EECS3311<br>
-Author: Xing Zhao
+Author: Xing Zhao<br>
 This project is created for software design course.
-The Game 'Star_trek' is designed, implemneted using Eiffel.
-Documentaion of the design is included.
+The Game 'Star_trek' is designed, implemneted using Eiffel.<br> Documentaion of the design is included.<br>